Havasu Creek Waterfalls Travel & Photography Guide

 Cover your camera and lenses against getting wet

-There is a common situation in waterfall photography that your gear is getting wet (especially on the windy day).
-You can be prepared for such a situation by buying a waterproof camera or just so-called camera rain cover or raincoat to protect your camera and lens.
+There is a common situation in waterfall photography that your gear is getting wet (especially on a windy day).
+You can be prepared for such a situation by buying a waterproof camera or just a so-called camera rain cover or raincoat to protect your camera and lens.